javascript-tutorial/en.javascript.info/1-js/01-getting-started/1-intro/article.md

 ## What CAN'T in-browser JavaScript do?

-JavaScript's abilities in the browser are limited for the sake of the user's safety.
+JavaScript's abilities in the browser are limited for the sake of a user's safety.
 The aim is to prevent an evil webpage from accessing private information or harming the user's data.

 Examples of such restrictions include: